JonasAlfredsson/docker-nginx-certbot/README.md

 # Changelog

+### 1.0.0
+- Move over to [semantic versioning][19].
+  - The version number will now be given like this: `[MAJOR].[MINOR].[PATCH]`
+  - This is done to signify that I feel like this code is stable, since I have been running this for quite a while.
+- Build from a defined version of Nginx.
+  - This is done to facilitate a way to lock this container to a more specific version.
+  - This also allows us to more often trigger rebuilds of this container on Dockerhub.
+- New tags are available on Dockerhub.
+  - There will now be tags on the following form:
+    - latest
+    - 1.0.0
+    - 1.0.0-nginx1.19.7

 ### 0.16
 - Container now listens to [`SIGHUP`](#manualforce-renewal) and will reload all configs if this signal is received.